 When I graduated and wandered out into the real world, I really loved my 2 week process and had no intentions of changing it.

 A major reason for this again was travel.
-(And sanity TBH too, haha.)
+(And just general sanity TBH.)

-I wanted to be able to book a flight and head away to Scotland with friends, and know that some client project wasn’t going to be dragging into the time I should be out exploring and enjoying a new country with friends.
+I wanted to be able to book a flight and head away to Scotland with friends, and know that some client project wasn’t going to be dragging into the time I should be out exploring a new country.

-That, and I wanted to set aside a week uninterrupted to accomplish big business tasks, like filing taxes, redoing my website, mass-preparing and batch working through blogging, etc.
+That, and I wanted to set aside a week uninterrupted to accomplish big business tasks, like filing taxes, redoing my website, mass-preparing and batching out a bunch of blog posts in advance.